*Post contains affiliate links for which I earn from qualifying purchases

 Get physical and spark kids’ imagination by building a woodland den out of broken branches, twigs and leaves.
 It’s great fun and once My Little Lady got the gist of it, she was project managing the whole thing in no time!

 For a great tutorial, check out the How To Make a Simple Den in the Woods video below from The Mighty Eagle:

 #3 – Make Artwork Inspired By Nature

-Grab some leaves, twigs, stones and acorns and take them home to create your own nature inspired artwork.
+Grab some wild flowers (make sure you have permission first), leaves, twigs, stones and acorns and take them home to create your own nature inspired artwork.